 |Name of the Insurance Company||No. of Day Care Procedures Covered|

 |HDFC Ergo Health Insurance||All Day Care Procedures Covered|

 |Max Bupa Health Insurance||All Day Care Procedures Covered|

 |Star Health (Comprehensive)||All Day Care Procedures Covered|

 |Oriental Health Insurance||116 Day Care Procedures Covered|

 When you dig deeper into the list, you realize that some insurers mention a procedure for a particular organ in a broader sense, while some may have gone to micro-level details of mentioning each disease or treatment.

-Here's an example: Some insurance providers may cover mention "eye surgeries" in their list, which is a wider definition.
-At the same time, another insurer may segregate this further into several surgeries of the bone such as Cataract, incision of the cornea, Incision of tear glands, operation of tear ducts, etc. As a result of a detailed list, the number of treatments covered will surely go up, but there is a good chance that because of the micro-detailing certain specific ailments/treatments can be left out.
+Here's an example: Some insurance providers may mention "eye surgeries" in their list, which is a wider definition.
+At the same time, another insurer may segregate this further into several surgeries of the eye such as cataract, incision of the cornea, incision of tear glands, operation of tear ducts, etc. As a result of a detailed list, the number of treatments covered will surely go up, but there is a good chance that because of the micro-detailing certain specific ailments/treatments can be left out.